ferchault/iago/docs/gettingstarted.rst

 Location
   Folder that may contain :ref:`buckets <whatis-bucket>`.
 Can be on local disk or on a remote system.
 Iago will not distinguish by the data storage location.

+.. _whatis-locationgroup:

+Location Group
+  A set of :ref:`locations <whatis-location>`.
+Essentially, a location group behaves as if all raw data and all databases would be available in one single local storage location.

 .. _whatis-analyser:

 Analyser